bnmnetp/cImage/README.rst

 Example for using within Thonny
 -------------------------------

-After installation Copy `the example image <https://github.com/bnmnetp/cImage/blob/master/lcastle.gif>`_ to your working directory and execute
+After installation copy `the example image <https://github.com/bnmnetp/cImage/blob/master/lcastle.gif>`_ to your working directory and execute

 ::